ssntpl/neev/README.md

 - Laravel 10.0 or higher
 - MySQL, PostgreSQL, or SQLite database
 - Redis (recommended for caching and sessions)

-## License

-Neev is open-source software.
-Please check the license file for details.

 ## Credits